 The Work Plan consists of 2 technical Work Packages.
-WP1 and WP2 are focused on experiments and calculations respectively where WP3 ensures a good cooperation with other IEA Tasks.
+WP1 and WP2 are focused on experiments and calculations respectively whereas WP3 ensures good cooperation with other IEA Tasks.

-The main goal of WP1 to share experiences on the specialistic field of detailed aerodynamic measurements.
+The main goal of WP1 is to share experiences in the specialistic field of detailed aerodynamic measurements.
 Several new aerodynamic experiments are currently being initiated.
-This is true in Denmark, France, Germany, Italy, Netherlands, Switzerland and the USA.
+This is true in Denmark, France, Germany, Italy, Netherlands, Switzerland, and the USA.

 In the WP the experimental parties learn from each other about methods and techniques which work successfully and what should be prevented so that they all improve the quality of the experiments.
-Moreover the measurement results will be shared into the consortium so that the theoretical partners get first hand information from these unique new data.
-For example unsteady pressure distribution at special events (standstill, heavy gusts) will provide much insight on the aerodynamics at such events and forms inspiration for theory development.
+Moreover, the measurement results will be shared with the consortium so that the theoretical partners get first-hand information from these unique new data.
+For example, unsteady pressure distribution at special events (standstill, heavy gusts) will provide much insight into the aerodynamics at such events and form the inspiration for theory development.
 Measurements from at least the DanAero experiment will be simulated under turbulent conditions.

 Thereto it should be known that the first three phases of IEA Task 29 considered measurements at non-turbulent wind tunnel conditions.
-In the final phase DanAero measurements in the field were simulated but mostly under steady time averaged conditions.
-Obviously in cases of turbulent inflow a statistical evaluation e.g. an evaluation based on mean values as carried out in Task 29 is useful but it is equally important to analyse the development of forces over time.
-It was found that modelling the aerodynamic response at turbulent conditions leads to several additional complications which have large impact on the loads and which are not or poorly understood yet.
-Moreover a major research effort is needed to ensure a consistent comparison procedure between low and high fidelity models which is explained below and which forms part of WP2. a
+In the final phase, DanAero measurements in the field were simulated but mostly under steady time-averaged conditions.
+Obviously in cases of turbulent inflow a statistical evaluation e.g. an evaluation based on mean values as carried out in Task 29 is useful but it is equally important to analyze the development of forces over time.
+It was found that modeling the aerodynamic response at turbulent conditions leads to several additional complications which have a large impact on the loads and which are not or are poorly understood yet.
+Moreover, a major research effort is needed to ensure a consistent comparison procedure between low and high-fidelity models which is explained below and which forms part of WP2.